 Please remember all staff should continue to work from home wherever possible, and a return to campus is only permitted with agreement from your line manager.

 The Health and Safety team will run an induction session for employees who are not able to access an online induction.
 If this applies to you, and you have the agreement of your line manager to return to campus, please complete the following booking form.

 Our teaching and learning spaces have been risk assessed by the University, to ensure we meet government guidelines.
-The operational protocols document outlines what you can expect, in terms of signage, room layouts and cleaning protocols, when you return to teaching on campus.
+The operational protocols document (PDF) outlines what you can expect, in terms of signage, room layouts and cleaning protocols, when you return to teaching on campus.
 We have also included advice for faculty spaces where additional Covid-secure measures have been applied.

 The teaching rooms risk assessment and matrix lists our teaching spaces (excludes some laboratories) and allows you to view the new room capacities and the Covid-secure measures which are being implemented in each room.
 This document will be updated on an on-going basis.

 We have created these documents about hybrid education: